-Smeg, an Italian company founded in the 1940s, has brought its unique designs and quality workmanship to the US market, including this attractive toaster that will stand out on your counter.
+There's no doubt about it: This attractive toaster from Smeg will stand out on your counter.
 Its retro look and unique color aren’t all you’ll love, though.
-Users praised the solid build, ease of use, and even toasting while they also loved the look.
+Users praise the solid build, ease of use, and even toasting, too.

-This has six toasting levels and you can choose a setting halfway between each to tweak the toasting to match your bread type, and it has reheat, defrost, and one-sided toasting for bagels and English muffins.
-The wide slots fit bagels easily and thin bread self-centers for easy toasting.
-The crumb tray is sturdy stainless steel, and the non-slip-feet keep it steady on the counter.
-While this does pop the toast up automatically, there’s no lift feature to raise the toast higher, so you may need wooden tongs to retrieve particularly short bread.
+This two-slice toaster has six toasting levels, and you can choose a setting halfway between each to tweak the toasting to match your bread type.
+It also has reheat, defrost, and one-sided toasting settings for bagels and English muffins.
+The wide slots fit bagels easily, and thin bread self-centers for easy toasting.
+The crumb tray is made of sturdy stainless steel, and the toaster's non-slip feet keep it steady on the counter.
+While this does pop the toast up automatically, there’s no lift feature to raise the toast higher, so you may need wooden tongs to retrieve particularly hard-to-reach bread slices.